kylebruder/lookaway/README.md

 The Image object is a database model that points to an uploaded image file on the storage filesystem and contains metadata and contextual data.

-*COMING SOON* - Uploaded image files are reformatted for optimal web page loading performance.
+Uploaded image files are reformatted for optimal web page loading performance.
 The filename is randomized for added obfuscation.
 The upload handler will attempt to remove EXIF data as well.

 #### Sounds

 The Sound object is a database model that points to an uploaded audio file on the storage filesystem and contains metadata and contextual data.

-*COMING SOON* - Uploaded sound files are reformatted for optimal web page loading performance.
+Uploaded sound files are reformatted for optimal web page loading performance.
 The filename is randomized for added obfuscation.
 The upload handler will attempt to remove EXIF data as well

 #### Videos

 The video object is a database model that points to an uploaded video file on the storage filesystem and contains metadata and contextual data.

-*COMING SOON* - Uploaded video are reformatted for optimal web page loading performance.
+Uploaded video are reformatted for optimal web page loading performance.
 The filename is randomized for added obfuscation.

 #### Code